 These mental schemas can be adaptive or maladaptive.
-The problem with maladaptive cognitive schemas is that, like a map, they reveal approximations in the physical world; cognitive schemas are also a map that help us and guide us in our relationships with others.
+The problem with maladaptive cognitive schemas is that, like a map, they reveal approximations in the physical world.
+Cognitive schemas are also a map that help us and guide us in our relationships with others.
 These maladaptive beliefs become the root of the relational problems we present as we go through life.

 These toxic behaviors are often carried out unconsciously.
-This is the reason why you might be stuck in a toxic relationship.
+This is why you might be stuck in a toxic relationship.
 People who are stuck in the past often need the help of a trained professional to identify toxic mental patterns.

-Secondly, emotional trauma occurs when a child is abused or victimized.
+Second, emotional trauma occurs when a child is abused or victimized.
 A young person in this environment can learn to have a manipulative and abusive relationship with others or can simply become a victim of an abuser.

-Thirdly, a child can be pampered or spoiled.
+Third, a child can be pampered or spoiled.
 This person may become highly dependent on others or feel entitled to special privileges.
 As a result, when this person does not receive what he/she expect from others, he/she can develop a mindset that is addicted to approval.

 What can be done with all these maladaptive basic concepts that lead to forming toxic relationships?
 The truth of the matter is that the damage done by past toxic relationships cannot be undone.
-However, there is something you could do about it.
+However, there is something you can do about it.

 You are not alone on this journey, since we all have frustrations and disappointments when interacting with others.
 However, I have good news for you.
 The Holy Spirit’s mission is to restore the image of God in your life (Romans 8:29).

-Firstly, He will guide you to discover the full truth about who you are as a person (John 16:13).
+First, He will guide you to discover the full truth about who you are as a person (John 16:13).
 In other words, He will show you who you really are in your mind and how your toxic relationships are destroying your life.

 Secondly, He will renew your mind (Romans 12:2), bringing every thought (belief, mental scheme) captive to the obedience of Christ (1 Cor.
 10:5).